Moons Over My Hammy

 Eleanor walked me through her whole walking routine with Hammy.
 His “unpredictable” nature sounded quite the opposite as she broke down exactly what would happen almost every step of the walk.
 And sure enough, when she showed me her walking ritual, all the bad things she said would happen, happened.
 Almost as if she was projecting it to happen.

 I’m going to go off track here but I promise I’m going somewhere with this.
 When I got my 6th concussion, something as simple as putting on my shoes became a task.
 I never had to think about it much because I had been practicing putting my shoes on for so long I just kind of did it and went about my day.
-So after moons_bl_4this head injury I had so much trouble balancing that instead of teaching myself a new way to put my shoes on, I insisted on doing things “how I’ve always done them” and because that I became frustrated which led to me not starting my day at all or getting so frustrated during the process of putting my shoes on that I ruined my whole day by self-sabotaging it.
+So after this head injury I had so much trouble balancing that instead of teaching myself a new way to put my shoes on, I insisted on doing things “how I’ve always done them” and because that I became frustrated which led to me not starting my day at all or getting so frustrated during the process of putting my shoes on that I ruined my whole day by self-sabotaging it.
 But once I slowed down, took the time and figured out a new way to put my shoes on, the rest of my day became much more pleasant.
 You see, my day started way before I walked out of the house.

 Back to Hammy…before Hammy ever leaves the house, he needs to be calm.
 Even as he’s “putting his shoes on” he needs to be calm.
 And if he gets too excited, Eleanor needs to stop and slow down so that Hammy can understand this process.
 Hammy needs to learn how to behave through every step of the process.
 It doesn’t matter if a quarterback can throw pin point passes from 70 yards away, if he fumbles the snap, he will never get to the part where he gets to throw the ball.
 The exchange between the center and the quarterback which is referred to as “the snap” or “hiking” the ball is the most important part of any play.

 So Eleanor and Hammy practiced “their snap”.
-And they practiced…and practiced…and practiced some moons_bl_5more.
+And they practiced…and practiced…and practiced some more.
 And she focused solely on this one thing until she became so good at it that it became as easy as putting on her shoes!

 I kept reminding Eleanor that she can’t change the past or predict the future.
 And if she’s thinking about any of those things then she’s not paying attention to what’s in front of her.
 And if she’s not paying attention to what’s in front of her how would Hammy ever feel safe in her presence?
 Hearing those things can be hard but the thing I love about Eleanor is she’s so devoted to Hammy that she is willing to do anything.
 Even if that meant changing everything she was doing, her way of thinking and working on her own fears and insecurities.

 Fast forward to June and now Eleanor is smiling from ear to ear when you ask how her walks have been.
 She stands a little taller and when she talks she’s assertive, but calm.
 She knows what she wants and she’s teaching Hammy exactly what makes her happy.
-Hammy has his “moments” but he is no longer dictating moons_bl_7the walks.
+Hammy has his “moments” but he is no longer dictating the walks.
 She is.
 In fact, he is learning to trust and respect her so much that she’s now teaching him to swim in the pool.
 Something that Eleanor was sure he wouldn’t learn to do!

 What was seen as “aggression” was actually fear and insecurity.
 Eleanor isn’t telling Hammy to “not be scared”.
 She’s just telling him to trust her.
 That’s she’s got this.
 And he believes her because she’s everything a leader should be which is calm, cool, and collected.